Flowers

 -

-Cut flowers are to be shown in long stem and where possible with foliage
+Cut flowers are to be shown with long stem and where possible, with foliage

 -

-For taller stems and larger containers, use of cedar is recommended to hold the stems in place - Note: Cedar used as a filler not to show above container level
+For taller stems and larger containers, the use of cedar is recommended to hold the stems in place.
+Note: Cedar is used as a filler and is not to show above the container edge

 -